Whytey/gpxfixer/README.md

 	optional arguments:
-	  -h, --help            show this help message and exit -s STARTTIME, --starttime STARTTIME
-		                The timestamp to start stripping nodes from, in ISO8601 format.
+	  -h, --help            show this help message and exit -s STARTTIME		The timestamp to start stripping nodes from, in ISO8601 format.
 Omit this argument to have no lower bounds.
-	  -e ENDTIME, --endtime ENDTIME
-		                The timestamp to finish stripping nodes from, in ISO8601 format.
+	  -e ENDTIME		The timestamp to finish stripping nodes from, in ISO8601 format.
 Omit this argument to have no upper bounds.

 and 'copy':

-	usage: gpx-fixer.py copy [-h] [-s STARTTIME] [-e ENDTIME] file [node]
+	usage: gpxfixer.py copy [-h] [-s STARTTIME] [-e ENDTIME] file [node]

 	positional arguments:
 	  file                  The path to the GPX file to copy data from.